kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 out and put up our tent.

 In the morning we were woken by a loud diesel tractor engine, and a door slam.
-"You fellows alive in there?" shouts a friendly voice over the motor.
+"You fellas alive in there?" shouts a friendly voice over the motor.
 A few mumbles as we wake up serves as an answer.
-Again the friendly voice: "It was minus 11 last night, you must be cold!", and this time I replied "Thankfully we have warm sleeping bags, so we're alright!".
+Again the friendly voice: "It was minus 11 last night, you must be cold!", and this time I replied "We have warm sleeping bags, so we're alright!".
 "I just need you fellas to move your car, it's in the way of the snow plow, oh and by the way you're camped on my land", oh dear what a mistake "Sorry sorry! we got confused!".
 "That's okay, but I do